-It is possible to watch the FIFA World Cup 2018 for free, or at least most of it, no matter whether you want to tune in on TV or stream the games online.
-Fox Sports has the rights for English broadcasts of all games, and they are being aired on a combination of local Fox broadcast stations — which are always free with a digital antenna — and the pay TV channel FS1.
+It is possible to watch the FIFA World Cup 2018 for free, no matter whether you want to tune in on TV or stream the games online.
+Fox Sports has the rights for English broadcasts of all games, and throughout the tournament they have been aired on a combination of local Fox broadcast stations — which are always free with a digital antenna — and the pay TV channel FS1.
 The World Cup Spanish broadcasts are available on either Telemundo or NBC Universo.
 (You may not understand all the commentary, but you can certainly appreciate the announcer’s notable “Gooooooool!” call at every score.)

 How to Watch the 2018 World Cup on TV